 - Finally, the defendant intentionally failed to stop at the scene, provide personal identification, and render reasonable assistance as required by California law.

-Without proof, a skilled criminal defense attorney can argue for the dismissal of misdemeanor hit-and-run charges.
+Without proof, a skilled criminal defense attorney can argue for dismissing misdemeanor hit-and-run charges.
 There are often avenues to dispute involvement, knowledge, or intent elements.
-An experienced lawyer thoroughly investigates the alleged incident and advocates strongly on the defendant’s behalf.

 What Are the Penalties for a Misdemeanor Hit-and-Run Conviction in California?

-Yes, a misdemeanor conviction under CVC 20002(a) creates an adult criminal record.
+A misdemeanor conviction under VC 20002(a) creates an adult criminal record.
 However, in some cases, courts grant deferred entry of judgment or reduced pleas for infractions, avoiding formal misdemeanor records.
-An attorney specializing in misdemeanor criminal defense can assist you in avoiding a criminal history.

-When does a California Hit-and-Run Become a Felony?
+Can a Hit-and-Run Become a Felony?

 Can Undocumented Drivers Face Hit-and-Run Charges in California?